hnsyprst/juceTracker/README.md

-# juceTracker
+# JuceTracker

-UWE Software Development for Audio 2021 - A music tracker built with JUCE
+A sample sequencer with a tracker-style interface, implemented in JUCE.